 The policy recognises that transferring community assets can be a valuable tool in empowering communities.
 Where Community Transfer Bodies (CTBs) have demonstrated that they have the capacity and satisfy the assessment criteria, asset transfer can provide a platform to create locally responsive solutions to community needs.

 The Asset transfer element of the Community Empowerment (Scotland) Act 2015 will help to empower CTBs through the transfer of land and buildings, and by strengthening their voices in the decisions that matter to them.
-Different parts of the Act will come into force at different times.
-For more information about the Act you may wish to visit the Scottish Community Development Centre for a briefing that explains the provisions of the Act.
-It sets out some of the implications and opportunities for community development, community organisations and community planning.

 The Act sets out how a community group can ask to buy, lease, manage or occupy land or buildings owned by public sector bodies.
 Public sector bodies must publish and maintain a list of assets that they own or lease.
 Regulations and guidance have now been published by Scottish Government to implement asset transfer under the Community Empowerment Act.
 This aspect of the legislation came into force on 23 January 2017.